coalesceio/data-quality-nodetypes/README.md

 #### Data Profiling With Task Altering Tables

-The structure of the data profiling table is defined int he create template and cannot be changed so altering the table is not supported in redeployment.
+The structure of the data profiling table is defined int the create template and cannot be changed so altering the table is not supported in redeployment.

+#### Node Type Switching

+Node Type switching is supported starting from Coalesce version **7.29+**.

+From this version onward, a node’s materialization type can be switched from one supported type to another, subject to certain limitations.

+For more info click here - [Node Type Switching Logic and Limitations](#node-type-switching-logic)

 ### Data Profiling With Task Undeployment